 Each element of a periodic table has a unique set of properties.
 These properties refer to various characteristics, trends, and relationships shown by the elements of the periodic table.
 The key properties are as follows.

-Atomic Number: Atomic number basically refers to the number of protons in an element.
+Atomic Number: Atomic number refers to the number of protons in an element.
 This is a unique property of any element.

 Atomic Mass: Atomic mass refers to the weight or mass of an atom of a specific element.
 It includes the mass of the protons, neutrons, and electrons in the atom.
 We measure it in Atomic Mass Unit (amu).

-For this work, we have collected the properties of 118 elements in a tabular form.
+We collected the properties of 118 elements in a tabular form.
 This property table is essential to create a periodic table.

 1.2.
 Create Periodic Table Format